gom9000/diode-tester/README.md

 $T_{Q_{3_{MAX}}} = T_A + P_{Q_{3_{MAX}}}*($ &Theta; $_{tot}) \leq 40$&deg; $C$

+At high supply voltages and test currents above 20mA, transistor dissipation may become significant.
+For reliable operation, prolonged measurements at the highest current settings should be avoided unless adequate heatsinking is provided.

 #### Control & current reference network:
 The role of the current reference network (a constant current generator) is to absorb the differences in the choice of the $V_{CC}$ value.
 In this way, the choice of Vcc determines only the maximum value of the Zener voltage that can be measured (tested) by the circuit.
-The control network (also a constant current generator) keeps the load current constant and ensures that $Q_3$ (and $Q_2$) always operates in the active zone.
+The control network (also a constant current generator) keeps the load current constant and ensures that $Q_3$ (and $Q_2$) always operates in the active region.

 $V_{CE_2} = V_{BE_2} + V_{BE_3} = 1.4V$